arvpinto/enzyme_mutagenesis_cp2k/mutagenesis_scan.md

 <br/>

-To properly construct the QM system, a selection in the format of qm_selection.dat is required.
+<p align="justify">To properly construct the QM system, a selection in the format of qm_selection.dat is required.
 Note that atom numbers will change upon residue deletion, while residue IDs (resid's) will remain the same in the PDB files.
-The preparation of the selection is explained in the I - Input Preparation section of the <a href="https://arvpinto.github.io/enzyme_mutagenesis_cp2k/residue_deletion.html" target="_blank">residue deletion protocol</a>.
+The preparation of the selection is explained in the I - Input Preparation section of the <a href="https://arvpinto.github.io/enzyme_mutagenesis_cp2k/residue_deletion.html" target="_blank">residue deletion protocol</a>.</p>

 <br>